Employment Lawyer

 Let's say I'm an employer and have two equally qualified candidates for a job opening.
 However, one is pregnant, and I wind up hiring the other woman.
 Am I at any legal risk, even if the decision honestly had nothing to do with the other candidate being pregnant?

-Asked by headscratch over 12 years ago
+Asked by headscratch almost 13 years ago

 There is always a risk that someone who is in a "protected class" (e.g., someone who is pregnant) could sue even though there is no reason to suspect wrongdoing.
 That doesn't mean that you have done anything illegal or wrong.
 As long as you did NOT consider the pregnancy of the applicant AT ALL in your decision making and can show that the other candidate was equally qualified, there is no law requiring you to hire a pregnant candidate over a non-pregnant candidate.
 However, you can never mention pregnancy let alone consider it in your decision-making.
 Many employers are afraid to hire pregnant women because they fear that they won't be as committed to their jobs because of caregiving responsibilities.
 It is unlawful to discriminate against both someone with caregiving responsibilities and one without.
 That said, this is a society that sues.
 If the pregnant applicant sued and it was discovered that other pregnant applicants or workers were discriminated against or not hired, you could find yourself in trouble.
 But, no, you do not have to choose a pregnant candidate over an equally-qualified non-pregnant candidate if the fact of her pregnancy is of no import.